 Please be advised some of the assessments aligned to the Standards for Using Technology in Daily Life, such as Career Search Skills and Information Literacy, may need a higher level English reading comprehension and digital literacy skills.
 In particular, we recommend that learners have passed the Basic Computer Skills, Internet Basics, Using Email, and Microsoft Word assessments.

 Yes!
 All of the Northstar assessments are now available in Spanish.
-We also have Northstar Online Learning (NSOL) modules available in Spanish, except for Telehealth and Supporting K-12 Distance Learning (English version modules for those two units are still in development).
+We also have Northstar Online Learning (NSOL) modules available in Spanish, except for Supporting K-12 Distance Learning (English version modules for this unit are still in development).

 Northstar can be used in K-12 contexts with students 13 and older, if desired.
 We do not recommending using it with students younger than 13 due to the level of language and concepts required.